Videogaming’s Killer App

 “Avoid Missing Ball For High Score”

 The instructions for the world’s next arcade videogame are legendarily simple: “AVOID MISSING BALL FOR HIGH SCORE”.
 Everybody in the lab has so much fun playing the game that it is decided to try and market it, although it is seen as a stepping stone…Bushnell plans to quickly leave PONG behind and build a “real”, more complex game.
-He goes on a trip to Chicago to try and sell pinball giant Bally on the PONG concept.
-In one of history’s great corporate blunders, they blow him off, totally misreading the potential of videogames.
-Undeterred, Bushnell decides to test the waters by installing the prototype in a local Sunnyvale, California watering hole called Andy Capp’s Tavern.
-Later Alcorn gets an irate call from the bartender telling him that the game is broken and to “get the fucking thing out of here”.
-When he arrives at the bar to examine it, he discovers that the machine doesn’t work because the coin mechanism has been filled with so many quarters that it is overflowing and shorting out the machine.
-In 1979 this location for the first PONG beta test becomes a comedy club called Rooster T. Feathers, where a sign on the wall will proudly trumpet its role in video game history, although they mis-label PONG as the “very first” video arcade game.
+He goes on a trip to Chicago to shop the system to pinball giants Bally and Midway.
+Meanwhile, Atari has installed the PONG prototype in a local Sunnyvale, California watering hole called Andy Capp’s Tavern.
+Alcorn soon gets an irate call from the bartender telling him that the game is broken and to “get the fucking thing out of here”.
+When he arrives at the bar to examine it, Alcorn discovers that the machine doesn’t work because the coin mechanism has been filled with so many quarters that it is overflowing and shorting out the machine.
+It’s determined that Atari could have a genre-defining hit on their hands, but Bushnell is in a bind: both Chicago companies have expressed interest in the game concept.
+To avoid burning bridges, Bushnell creates a fiction: he tells Bally that Midway has passed on PONG, and he used Bally’s subsequent withdrawl from the deal to quash Midway’s interest.
+In 1979 Andy Capp’s, the location for the first PONG beta test, becomes a comedy club called Rooster T. Feathers, where a sign on the wall will proudly trumpet its role in video game history, although they wrongly label PONG as the “very first” video arcade game.

 With the evidence of the game’s success overflowing from the prototype’s coin bucket, Bushnell thus decides Atari will build PONG itself.
 He rents a 25,000-square foot, abandoned roller skating rink in Santa Clara, California and hires a few dozen locals.
 By late 1972 Atari is cranking out big blue and yellow PONG cabinets.
 The game is a smash, pulling in $300 a week in quarters, where pinball machines at the time average $40.
 Atari sells 8,500 machines in one year, at a time when 2,000 pinball games is considered a successful run.
 The PONG cabinets have a production cost of 500 dollars per unit and a sales price of $1,200 each.
 The game Bushnell considered a quickie knock-off will carry his company for the next two years.
 With success comes the need for some company branding, so freelance artist George Opperman is commissioned to create a new logo.
 Meant to represent a stylized “A” for Atari, his design also plays on the idea of two video game players facing off, with the PONG net between them.
 The design becomes known as the Atari “Fuji”, due to it evoking Japan’s famous Mt.
 Fuji.
 Opperman later heads up Atari’s Graphic Design group.